 This month’s question has to do with residual pipe compounds that can be found inside the plumbing/pipes at your home.
 Let’s look at the question, and then the answer.

-When installing new pipes from top of driven-point water well pipe to shallow well jet water pump & then over to bladder pressure tank, if so much pipe compound is used that it squeezes out INSIDE the pipes, can it make you sick drinking the water?
+When installing new pipes from top of driven-point water well pipe to shallow well jet water pump & then over to bladder pressure tank, if so much pipe compound is used that it squeezes out INSIDE the pipes, can it make you sick?

 Whether it makes you sick or not can only be determined by a medical professional.
 As a water expert however, I can tell you emphatically that if there are visible signs of pipe compound inside your pipes, the installer was incompetent and did a bad job; a careless job.